MichaelaSty/SQL-project-ENGETO/README.md

 First, I will extract data from the 'czechia_payroll' table and name it 'wages'.
 The 'wages' CTE contains the average wages of different industry branches in Czechia as well as the average wages per year for all industries from the 'czechia_payroll' table. <br> https://github.com/MichaelaSty/SQL-project-ENGETO/blob/b3ecd0c146304d37fa9a511225057273c4eefead/SQL_script.sql#L5-L17

-Next, I will include data from the 'czechia_price' dataset, which will be named 'prices': https://github.com/MichaelaSty/SQL-project-ENGETO/blob/e72ee5b3697d8e5379a174729be1612616411cbe/SQL_script.sql#L18-L32
+Next, I will include data from the 'czechia_price' dataset, which will be named 'prices'.
+The 'prices' CTE contains the average prices, name and measuring units of different food categories in Czechia from the 'czechia_price' and 'czechia_price_category' tables: <br> https://github.com/MichaelaSty/SQL-project-ENGETO/blob/e72ee5b3697d8e5379a174729be1612616411cbe/SQL_script.sql#L18-L32

 Final select, forming the primary table: